totalspectrum/flexprop/README.md

 # Supporting FlexProp development

 If you find FlexProp useful, please contribute to support its development.
 Contributions of code, documentation, and other suggestions are welcome.
 Monetary donations are also very welcome.
-The generous donations of our supporters on Patreon have enabled us to provide a signed Windows binary.
+The generous donations of our supporters on Patreon have enabled us to provide signed binaries for Windows and Mac.

 To support FlexProp on Patreon: https://patreon.com/totalspectrum To support FlexProp on Paypal:  https://paypal.me/totalspectrum